-Gross margins were 38.6% in the thirteen weeks ended April 4, 2009 compared with 47.0% in the same period of 2008.
-The decrease in gross margin in the first quarter of 2009 as compared to the same period of 2008 is due to a combination of factors.
+Gross margins were 41.3% in the twenty-six weeks ended July 4, 2009 compared with 46.6% in the same period of 2008.
+Sequentially, gross margins demonstrated significant improvement during the second quarter of 2009, improving to 43.6% from 38.6% in the first quarter of 2009.
+The decrease in gross margin in the first half of 2009 as compared to the same period of 2008 is due to a combination of factors.
 The most significant items that impact our margins include the mix of project types, utilization of personnel and pricing decisions.
-During the first quarter of 2009, the volume of strategy related projects was down approximately 30% from the comparable period of 2008.
+During the first half of 2009, the volume of strategy related project revenues was down approximately 40% from the comparable period of 2008.
 Strategy projects generally provide us with our highest gross margins.
+However, with the increase in both strategy project revenues, up approximately 30%, and overall revenues during the second quarter of 2009 compared to the first quarter of 2009, utilization metrics improved, resulting in increased gross margins.
 In addition, given the challenging macroeconomic environment and reduced consulting demand, we have provided clients reduced pricing for long term project commitment and volume increases.